What Are the New Rules for 482 Visa to Permanent Residency?

 The TSS visa subclass 482 is the perfect solution for professional workers who, in their biggest dreams, envision their future in Australia.
 This visa belongs to the specific category that makes them perceive that relegation in its entity is a step away from an opportunity yet to occur.
-However, major amendment changes made by 2023-2024 affecting aspects such as eligibility, pathways, and age restrictions have actually pointed out access to new rules for 482 visas to Permanent Residency.
+However, major amendments made by 2024-2025, affecting aspects such as eligibility, pathways, and age restrictions, have introduced new rules for 482 visas to permanent residency.

 Therefore, this blog will focus mainly on the revised concepts and procedures for transitioning from a 482 visa to a Permanent Residency (PR), the changing circumstances for visa 482 holders, and PR acquisition strategies under the new scenario.